barneydellar/SpaceTypes/README.md

 const auto v_view = v_new_space.ConvertTo<ViewSpace>(tm); // ViewSpace::Vector(x, y, z)
 ```

 Points from one space can be converted to another space.
-Under the hood, this uses a Transform.
+Under the hood, this makes a call to Transform on the TransformManager.

 ```cpp
 TransformManager tm;